andersblehr/andersblehr.github.io/01-resume.md

 ### Microsoft Development Center Norway &sdot; 2008-2012

 <u>FAST was acquired by Microsoft in 2008</u>, and after a transition period under the name _FAST, a Microsoft Subsidiary_, FAST became Microsoft Development Center Norway, an integral part of the Microsoft Office organisation.

+{% capture content %}
+###### In brief
+* Feature owner for topology management, scaling, backup & restore for Search in SharePoint 2013
+* Development lead for for the Enterprise Search core in SharePoint 2010
+{% endcapture %}
+{% include infobox.html content=content %}

 #### 2010-2012: Senior Program Manager